 Where to get help

-To complain about tourism services, contact the service provider directly.
-If you are not satisfied with their response, you may contact the tourism police on 155 (within city limits) for more advice.
+To complain about tourism services or products, contact the service provider directly.
+If you are not satisfied with their response, contact the police on 155 (within city limits) for more advice.

 Australian Embassy, Ankara

 Embassy website for information about opening hours and temporary closures that may affect service provision.

 Australian Consulate-General, Istanbul